TRELLISWorld: Training-Free World Generation from Object Generators: Method

 \subsection{Problem Formulation}

-Given a text-conditioned 3D generative diffusion model $\theta$ (a velocity field \citep{flow-matching}) that is capable of generating a 3D structure of size $S^3$ from a text prompt $p$, our goal is to generate a large-scale 3D world with arbitrary size $(X \times Y \times Z) >> S^3$ that is consistent with the prompt.
-To simplify our explanation, without loss of generalizability, we assume $\theta$ is a pixel-diffusion, meaning that the forward and reverse diffusion process are on actual value instead of on compressed latent by autoencoders.
-Therefore, each object sample can be represented with a tensor $\mathbb{R}^{S^3}$.
-We further assume that $\theta$ is trained on general object distribution.
-To generate worlds using object-level 3D generator, we leverage the local generation capability of $\theta$ while ensuring global coherence through careful conditioning and blending techniques.
+Given a text-conditioned 3D generative diffusion model $\theta$ (a velocity field \citep{flow-matching}) that is capable of generating a 3D structure of size $S^3$ from a text prompt $p$, our goal is to generate a large-scale 3D world of arbitrary size $(X \times Y \times Z) \gg S^3$ that is consistent with the prompt.
+To simplify our explanation, without loss of generality, we assume $\theta$ is a pixel-diffusion model, meaning that the forward and reverse diffusion processes operate on the actual values instead of on compressed latents produced by autoencoders.
+Therefore, each object sample can be represented with a tensor in $\mathbb{R}^{S^3}$.
+We further assume that $\theta$ is trained on a general object distribution.
+To generate worlds using an object-level 3D generator, we leverage the local generation capability of $\theta$ while ensuring global coherence through careful conditioning and blending techniques.